qcri-social/AIDR/Installation-Instructions.md

     * queueSize: task pending size
     * aidrHostURL : train API rest service url
     * defaultTaskRunsPerTask : the numbers of user vote for a task
-* Build using maven following the instructions above; this should generate a file `aidr-trainer-pybossa-X.war`
+* Build using maven following the instructions above; this should generate a file `aidr-trainer-pybossa.war`
-* Deploy `aidr-trainer-pybossa-X.war` to Glassfish using the instructions above.
+* Deploy `aidr-trainer-pybossa.war` to Glassfish using the instructions above.

 # 12. Manager (aidr-manager)